configcat/docs/website/docs/targeting/comparison-based-targeting/segments.md

 _For example, you can define a segment called "Beta Users" and assign that segment to all future features that you want to be available for beta users._

-You can define your segments on the [ConfigCat Dashboard](https://app.configcat.com/product/segments).

 One segment belongs to one product and can be used in multiple feature flags within the same product.

+## Where can I define segments?

+You can define your segments on the [ConfigCat Dashboard under the Segments tab](https://app.configcat.com/product/segments).

+> TODO add screenshot

 ## Anatomy of a Segment